$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

-what to do if your cat pees on your bed?
-15 ways to find a solution
+What to do if your cat pees on your bed?

-What To Do if Your Cat Pees On Your Bed
+What To Do if Your Cat Peed On The Bed

 Let’s hope that the pee has not soaked through to the mattress.
-If the cat was right on top of the covers, it is unlikely that the pee would have soaked right through.
+If the cat was right on top of the covers, it is unlikely that the cats pee would have soaked right through to the mattress.

 The most obvious suggestion is to not allow the cat on the bed.
 This will probably mean not allowing the cat into the bedroom.